 - Coma warrants airway protection

-- Due to potential toxicity, activated charcoal should be offered to people presenting within 2 hours of ingestion.
+- Due to potential toxicity, activated charcoal should be offered to people presenting within 2 hours of immediate release ingestion and 4 hours of a sustained release ingestion.
+All patients who have required intubation should receive activated charcoal.

 - Treat seizures along standard lines with titrated benzodiazepines